JoeyStanley/real/_posts/2019-11-20-reshaping-vowel-formant-data-with-tidyr.md

 And like magic, the 10 columns in the old dataset are turned into tidy `formant` and `percent` columns.

 There's one more thing that can be done, if you'd like.
-By default, `pivot_wider` will make these new columns into character vectors.
+By default, `pivot_longer` will make these new columns into character vectors.
 In our case, we may want to turn them into factors and numberic vectors.

 We can specify this with the `names_ptypes` argument.
 As its value, we provide a list of the column names and then how they should be encoded.
 For `formant`, I'm turning it into a factor, making sure to specify that the order of the levels goes "F1" first and then "F2".
 For `percent`, I'm just ensuring that it turns into an integer.